 Pols 367; Politics and Religion

-• “Metaphysics, Secularism and Cosmopolitan Democracy.”
-Co-authored with E. K. Soltani in Iranian Identity and Cosmopolitanism; Spheres of Belonging, edited by Lucian Stone.
+- “Metaphysics, Secularism and Cosmopolitan Democracy.”
+With E. K. Soltani in Iranian Identity and Cosmopolitanism; Spheres of Belonging, L. Stone (ed.).
 London: Bloomsbury (2014), 35-48.

-• “On Sa`di’s Treatise on Advice to the Kings.”
-Co-authored with M. Boroujerdi in Mirror for the Muslim Prince; Islam and Theory of Statecraft.
-Syracuse Univ.
-Press (2013), 45-81.
+- “On Sadi’s Treatise on Advice to the Kings.”
+With M. Boroujerdi in Mirror for the Muslim Prince; Islam and Theory of Statecraft.
+Syracuse: Syracuse University Press (2013), 45-81.

-• Soroush.
-Abdolkarim, “Expansion of Prophetic Experience: Essays on Historicity, Contingency and Plurality in Religion,” in Society for Contemporary Thought and the Islamicate World: SCTIW Review, (2014).
+- Abdolkarim, “Expansion of Prophetic Experience: Essays on Historicity, Contingency and Plurality in Religion,” in Society for Contemporary Thought and the Islamicate World: SCTIW Review (2014).